 I guess this is a normal cycle with music.
 The media now sets the spotlight on a genre which has been there for decades.
 But it feels new for a lot of people out there.
 At the moment there are some special artists like Helena Hauff or Stingray and they are really on fire.
 They play a lot in clubs around the world, giving a fresh impulse to the electro scene.
-People trust them and so they open their mind for new things; it becomes normal to play not only techno in a club.
-DJs buy more electro vinyl and this is perfect for our scene.
+People trust them and so they open their mind for new things; it becomes normal to not only play techno in a club.
+DJs buy more electro on vinyl and this is perfect for our scene.
 People are hungry for new things.

-Are you happy for the increased attention?
+Are you happy with the increased attention?
 Do you think it could also have a negative effect (overhype) in the long term or is it true that "real Electro will never be in or out of fashion”?

-I really like to work with him.It’s always a big inspiration and no doubt his projects inspire a whole scene (included me) and generation, but for the Heise stuff we thought on nothing that was already there.
-The story grew for years in our heads in our heads for years.
-Since the start of my carrier a must for me was, to have a story for my music.
-People think about Drexciya right, this was a big influence and totally my thing.
-From the concept and story and the music itself, but also when they wouldn’t have done it this way, I would have it done like I do it today.
+I really like to work with him.It’s always a big inspiration and no doubt his projects inspire a whole scene (including me) and even a whole generation, but for the Heise stuff we didn't think about something that has already been there.
+The story grew in our heads in our heads for years.
+Since the start of my career it has always been extremely important for me, to have a story in my mind when before I make music.
+It's true that Drexciya was a big influence and totally my thing.
+Their concept and stories and the music itself, but even if they hadn't done it like that, I would still do it exactly the way I'm doing it today.
 I was always a science fiction fan, even as a kid, I always wanted to do music and the goal was to combine it with a story and a visual component.
-I’m very proud of this project, because all comes together in a way that was my vision for many years.Has the visual presentation of your productions and performances always represented an important part of your work ethic?
+I’m very proud of this project, because everything comes together in a way and that has been my vision for many years.Has the visual presentation of your productions and performances always represented an important part of your work ethic?
 If not before, has that changed now?

 I don’t know, for me melody is essential.
 It gives a track its character, its face.
-I love playing pads to give an eerie or even a nice feeling to a production.
+I love playing pads to add an eerie or even a nice feeling to a production.
 It makes music even deeper.The label is still managed by you and Nico, do you also collaborate in the music production process?

 You are recently being presented as one of the main characters for that genre.
 Do you feel comfortable with that?

-To be honest, I haven’t had a direct feeling to this.
+To be honest, I haven’t had a strong opinion on this.
 We work hard with the label and with the music.
-It’s a passion and we are happy that people are liking it.
-We do our thing, here in Jena, more or less alone and have no feeling on how big it all has developed.
-We are not in Berlin where you have always a big exchange with other artists.
-But we like our silent way in the "province”, far away from big cities.
+It’s a passion and we are happy that people like it.
+We do our thing, here in Jena, more or less off the grid and have no sense of how far things have developed.
+We are not in Berlin where you always are in keen exchange with other artists.
+But we like our silent way of life in the "province”, far away from big cities.
 That’s our inspiration.Ultradyne, our next guests in February at Grelle Forelle, also choose to wear masks.
 Have you heard them playing live?
 Do you have a favourite Ultradyne track or one you would like to recommend?

-Haven’t heard them yet but hopefully will do in the future.
+I Haven’t heard them yet but hopefully will in the future.
 I really like their music, their radical and experimental approach.
-The remix for me some years ago was totally the bomb!Most Solar One T-shirts and sweaters from your merchandise rock the motto, “We Are Not Your Friends”.
+Their remix of a track of mine some years ago was THE bomb!Most Solar One T-shirts and sweaters from your merchandise rock the motto, “We Are Not Your Friends”.
 Where did that originate?

 Stay on your path, fight hard and never give up!
 It sounds like an old phrase but it’s the truth.Thanks for your time and we hope to see you again soon.